animemandir/mangadex-react/README.md

 # mangadex-react

 This project started because I wanted a manga reader to resemble the old version of MangaDex using V5 API.
-Due to CORS problems, I'm using electron to make it an desktop application.
+Due to CORS, I'm using electron to make it an desktop application.

 > Probably doesn't work if the window width < 1280px